Data Centers in Strasbourg

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are available in the region, offering dedicated compute for performance-sensitive workloads.
-Providers such as OVHcloud and IONOS serve the broader German and French markets.
+Bare Metal Bare metal server options are available, providing dedicated compute for performance-sensitive applications.
+Providers like OVHcloud and IONOS offer solutions well-suited for the French and German markets.

 Power Analysis